rstudio/education.rstudio.com/content/blog/2020-12-18-metadocencia/index.markdown

 date: '2020-12-18'
 categories:
   - learn
+  - teach
 description: |
-  The birth and growth of Metadocencia in Latin America to nurture a community of Spanish-speaking educators in 2020 and beyond.
+  The birth and growth of MetaDocencia in Latin America to nurture a community of Spanish-speaking educators in 2020 and beyond.
 slug: metadocencia
 photo: